LihleAvuNgcwembe/banking-app/README.md

 Requirement 3 - Transferring
 Funds Between Accounts This feature involves debiting an amount from one account and crediting it to another.
 Transfer Fund REST API: To transfer the amount from one account to another.

+Note that this application was run  using mysql workbench on a local database be sure to configure the database setup by entering application properties and changing spring datasource URL, username, and passwords.